avidcoder123/soar/README.md

 ### scrape.ipynb
 Scrapes airfoil coordinates and polars from online databases and fits the coordinates to 6 shape parameters.

+### surrogate-train.ipynb
+Training code for the lift and drag surrogates.

 ## /validation
 Contains tests to evaluate the effectiveness of the optimizer system.